Why Production Machine Learning Fails — And How To Fix It

 Underfitting is simply the opposite—your model doesn’t learn enough to make useful predictions on even the training data itself, let alone new data it will encounter in testing or production.

-Testing and validation issues
+Machine learning testing and validation issues

 As you test and validate your models, new challenges can arise from merging multiple data streams and making updates to improve performance.
 Changes to data sources, model parameters, and feature engineering all introduce room for error.